cdklabs/cdk-monitoring-constructs/API.md

 public addSegment(segment: IDashboardSegment, overrideProps?: MonitoringDashboardsOverrideProps): MonitoringFacade
 ```

+Adds a dashboard segment to go on one of the {@link DefaultDashboards}.

 ###### `segment`<sup>Required</sup> <a name="segment" id="cdk-monitoring-constructs.MonitoringFacade.addSegment.parameter.segment"></a>

 - *Type:* <a href="#cdk-monitoring-constructs.IDashboardSegment">IDashboardSegment</a>

+segment to add.

 ---

 ###### `overrideProps`<sup>Optional</sup> <a name="overrideProps" id="cdk-monitoring-constructs.MonitoringFacade.addSegment.parameter.overrideProps"></a>

 - *Type:* <a href="#cdk-monitoring-constructs.MonitoringDashboardsOverrideProps">MonitoringDashboardsOverrideProps</a>

+props to specify which default dashboards this segment is added to.

 ---